Value and duration

 Your application will be assessed and ranked based on the details you provide and your supporting documentation.

-You'll ﬁnd out if you were successful up to 4 weeks after the application close date.
+You'll find out if you were successful usually within four weeks of the application closing date.